padhie/TwitchApiBundle/README.md

 # TwitchApi
-A little collection to work with the Twitch-Api https://dev.twitch.tv/docs/api/reference
+Simple Client for Twitch-Api https://dev.twitch.tv/docs/api/reference

 ## How to use
 ### Create Client